 Resorts and Spas

 When you want a honeymoon that lets you unwind and stay put, New York’s romantic resorts and spas are a great option, from the historic Gideon Putnam and its Roosevelt Baths & Spa nestled in Saratoga State Park, to the lakeside Otesaga Resort Hotel in relaxing Cooperstown, to the four-diamond, Monet inspired Mirbeau Inn & Spa in the Finger Lakes town of Skaneateles.

 A honeymoon with culture

 A stay at the lakeside 1881 Athenaeum Hotel would be beautiful any time of year, but in summer, it gives honeymooners the chance to experience the arts, concerts and lectures of the Chautauqua Institution – a 140-year-old spot sometimes referred to as Disneyland for the high-minded.

 With just a few hours orientation, companies like Mid-Lakes Navigation, Erie Canal Cruise Lines and Low Bridge Charters will send you out on your own canal boat to explore the New York State Canal System.
 Multi-night journeys allow you to explore the restaurants, shops and farmers markets of canal towns, bike the Erie Canal trail or just spend time on board with your new spouse.

 Toast your new life together

 A winery stay allows for both charming lodging and great food and drink.
-On the pristine shores of Seneca Lake you'll find the Inn at Glenora Wine Cellars and the Inn at Miles Wine Cellars.
-For couples whose tastes run more to hops than grapes, the Inn at Grist Iron is the Finger Lakes' only accommodations with an on-site microbrewery and lake views.
+On the pristine shores of Seneca Lake, you'll find the Inn at Glenora Wine Cellars and the Inn at Miles Wine Cellars.
+For couples whose tastes run more to hops than grapes, the Inn at Grist Iron is the Finger Lakes' only accommodation with an on-site microbrewery and lake views.

 Fun, hip and quirky

 For those whose love is best served with a side order of kitsch, unique lodging in the Catskills lightens the honeymoon mood.
-Options include the Roxbury Motel, with rooms themed to The Wizard of Oz, I Dream of Jeannie, The Flintstones and more, and Kate’s Lazy Meadow, created by Kate Pierson of the B-52’s with artist designed cabins in fabulous, funky '50s decor.
+Options include the Roxbury Motel, with rooms themed to The Patridge Nest, The Wizard's Emeralds, Tony's Dance Floor and more, and Kate’s Lazy Meadow, created by Kate Pierson of the B-52’s with artist designed cabins in fabulous, funky '50s decor.